jitsucom/bulker/.docs/server-config.md

     //see "Error Handling and Retries" section above
     //default value: 100
     retryBatchSize: 100,
-    //period of running retry consumer in seconds.
+    //period of running retry consumer in minutes (float).
 If not set batchPeriodSec is used or BULKER_BATCH_RUNNER_DEFAULT_RETRY_PERIOD_SEC if batchPeriodSec is not set too.
     //see "Error Handling and Retries" section above
-    //default value: 300
+    //default value: 5
-    retryBatchPeriodSec: 300,
+    retryFrequency: 5,
   },
 }
 ```